fortifiedid/ena-specifications/ena-oauth2-profile.md

 The OAuth 2.0 Authorization Framework, \[[RFC6749](#rfc6749)\], defines the following roles:

-- Resource Owner (RO) – An entity that grants access to a protected resource.
+- Resource Owner &ndash; An entity that grants access to a protected resource.
 When the resource owner is a physical person, the terms End User or simply User may be used.

-In this document, we sometimes use the abbreviation "RO".
+- User &ndash; In most cases, the User is the same entity as the Resource Owner, but there are OAuth deployments that involve a (physical) user who is not the actual resource owner, see [Section 1.5, The User and Resource Owner Distinction](#the-user-and-resource-owner-distinction) below.

-- Resource Server (RS) - A server hosting protected resources, capable of accepting and responding to protected resource requests using access tokens.
-In this document, we sometimes use the abbreviation "RS".
+- Resource Server &ndash; A server hosting protected resources, capable of accepting and responding to protected resource requests using access tokens.

-- Client - An application that makes requests to protected resources on behalf of a resource owner (user) with proper authorization.
+- Client &ndash; An application that makes requests to protected resources on behalf of a resource owner (user) with proper authorization.
 In some documentation concerning OAuth 2.0 and OpenID Connect, a client is sometimes referred to as a Relying Party.

-- Authorization Server (AS) - A server responsible for issuing access tokens to a client after the resource owner (user) has been successfully authenticated and has granted the necessary authorization rights.
+- Authorization Server (AS) &ndash; A server responsible for issuing access tokens to a client after the resource owner (user) has been successfully authenticated and has granted the necessary authorization rights.
 In this document, we sometimes use the abbreviation "AS".

 The OAuth 2.0 Authorization Framework: Bearer Token Usage, \[[RFC6750](#rfc6750)\], defines:

-- Protected Resource (PR) - A resource (for example, an HTTP service), which is protected by OAuth 2.0 and requires a valid access token for access.
-In this document, we sometimes use the abbreviation "PR".
+- Protected Resource &ndash; A resource (for example, an HTTP service), which is protected by OAuth 2.0 and requires a valid access token for access.

 Clarification on the distinction between a Resource Server and a Protected Resource: